 "I promise to make the most of it." she said, relieving the ginger haired man to smile at last.
 He kissed her forehead before returning to the couch to return home.
 Only then did he realize she only promised to make the most of it, making his worried face return.

 "Welcome to Courtkruff ladies academy, Lady Torgenn.
-I am Mattel Muburg.
-I'm you chief maid.
+I am Mrs. Muburg.
+I'm your chief maid.
 If you would follow me, my lady." the older woman said and started to walk away.

 "Please, there has been a misunderstanding.
-We do not have a Lady Wickshire in our accounts.
-If you would please come with me to the headmistress."
-Mrs Muburg said.
+We do not have a Lady Wickshire in our accounts; if you would please come with me to meet the headmistress."
+Mrs. Muburg said.